nicholascostadev/nicholascostadev/README.md

 A Web Developer
 ---------------

-I've been learning to code for about 11 months, and I've fallen in love with it at first sight.
+I've been learning to code for about a year now, and I've fallen in love with it at first sight.
 Started with some simple algorithms in JavaScript, and then got to know more of the fields I could go with Programming, and got really interested in Web Development, with a little more love to the Front-end❤️, about making things work and make things beautiful.
 Did you say coffee?

 *   🌍  I'm based in Rio de Janeiro, Brazil
 *   🖥️  See my portfolio at [nicholascosta.dev](http://nicholascosta.dev)
 *   ✉️  You can contact me at [nicholascostadev@gmail.com](mailto:nicholascostadev@gmail.com)
-*   🧠  I'm learning Different Web Frameworks, as Next.js and Chakra UI
+*   🧠  In love with Tailwind
 *   🤝  I'm open to collaborating on any interesting project you might have
 *   ⚡  I guess you might already know, but, I love Coffee 😁